marcominerva/OpenAIEmbeddingSample/README.md

 # OpenAI Embeddings Sample
-An example that shows how to using embeddings in a .NET application with SQL Server.
+An example that shows how to using embeddings in a .NET application with SQL Server as Vector Database.